 The workplace can be a difficult place for adults with ADHD.
-Lack of focus, procrastination, lateness and disorganization are common signs of ADHD in adults and all create problems on a day to day basis at work.
+Lack of focus, procrastination, lateness, and disorganization are common signs of ADHD in adults.
+All create problems on a day to day basis at work.
 According to a study completed in 2003, adults with ADHD were much more apt to have problems than their non-ADHD counterparts.
 The study showed:

 - About 44 percent of adults with ADHD reported some behavioral problem at work as compared to less than 3 percent of those without ADHD

 - Over 17 percent of adults with ADHD have been fired from a job at some point in their careers as opposed to less than 4 percent of non-ADHDers

 - Approximately one-third of adults with ADHD have quit at least one job because of boredom as compared to 15 percent of those without ADHD